 New Brunswick holds, as it has for more than two decades now, the shameful position of rock bottom on this depressing list.
 The province's support for the most vulnerable families within its borders is dismal.

-"Rates across the country, but especially those in New Brunswick, are unconscionably low," says Clancy.
+Can't afford basics"Rates across the country, but especially those in New Brunswick, are unconscionably low," says Clancy.

 "They've fallen behind the rate of inflation and dropped well below the poverty line, making it impossible for many desperate families to afford even basic needs like shelter, clothing and food.
 Yet sadly these are exactly the choices that more and more families are going to be forced to make unless governments raise the rates and change the qualifying rules."